amosproj/amos2021ss02-project2-context-map/doc/Test common standards.md

 This document describes the reason and the way tests in the [AMOS Project2 Context Map](https://github.com/amosproj/amos-ss2021-project2-context-map) repository are structured and built.
 It is a starting point to get into writing tests for the repository's productive code, as well as a coordinated way of agreeing on a shared standard that is to be applied to all tests written.

 ## Test types: Unit tests, integration tests and acceptance tests
 Although all tests use the same test runner and frameworks, we separate two types of tests.
 Unit tests and integration tests are technical tests that are internal to the repository and are there to support the developers to write maintainable code with a high level of quality as well as helping to refactor and adapt code to new situations without breaking existing functionality.
 Integration tests also make sure that single units do integrate well into the whole structure of product developed.
 Acceptance tests (also called end-to-end tests) and the test criteria on the other hand are defined when the user-stories are recorded for development.
 All acceptance criteria listed in a user-story **MUST** be implemented with an automatic test, except the criterion is marked in the user story's issue as manual test.
-Integration tests **MUST** be marked with the `E2E` postfix.
+Integration tests **MUST** be put in the `cypress/integration` folder.

 ## Testable unit
 A testable unit is a single type or function or a group of types or functions that serve a well defined single purpose.
 Combinations of units (integration) make up the while code base and are the implementation of the product.
 In the context of a test, the concrete testable unit is also called subject.